The single Create button that changed everything

 Install.
 Create.
 Win.

 Not install, configure, customize, integrate, train, deploy, iterate, measure, optimize.
 Three steps.
-The Create step sits in the middle because that is when the product becomes real.
-Before creation, you are just looking at software.
-After creation, you are using it.
+The Create step sits in the middle because that’s when the product becomes real.
+Before creation, you’re just looking at software.
+After creation, you’re using it.

 What we left out

-The debates about button design included many ideas we chose not to implement:
+The debates about button design included many ideas we chose not to build:

-Post-click animations: I suggested copying Basecamp’s button animations - “something similar to basecamp.
-On the post-click UX, I had in mind something similar” - but Thomas noted this was not priority for the core product launch.
+Post-click animations: I suggested copying Jason Fried’s Basecamp button animations: “something similar to basecamp.
+On the post-click UX, I had in mind something similar.”
+Thomas noted this wasn’t priority for the core product launch.

 Spreading shadow effects: We discussed pre-click hover effects and “satisfying” post-click animations.
 Thomas said: “In addition to buttons there are tons of areas I am looking to add delight with smoother animations, how things popup, close etc. Since it is not priority #1 for V2 I am just noting them for now.”